-Central Configuration file: Turn this feature on or off. (provisioning server) sip.cfg • For more information, refer to Feature <feature></feature> on page A-116.
+Central Configuration Turn this feature on or off. (provisioning server) template: features.cfg • Refer to <feature></feature> on page A-58.

 Call Forward

 The phone provides a flexible call forwarding feature to forward calls to another destination.
 Call forwarding can be applied in the following cases: